namvnngu/namvnngu.github.io/drafts/writing.md

 ./scripts/block.sh header
 ```

-6. As a result, `src/home.html` and `src/projects.html` are updated as follows.
+6. As a result, the Home page and the Projects page are updated as follows.

+src/home.html
 ``` html {.numberLines}
 <!DOCTYPE html>
 <html lang="en">